Niharika1205/technical-assessment/README.md

 ###### **Note**:
 Designed framework with minimal set of features which are required to run the tests.

-Framework can be enhanced with data providers and test suites using testng xml as well as reporters and loggers.
+Framework can be enhanced with test suites using testng xml as well as reporting and logging.